Truemedia/device-crafting/README.md

 # Device Crafting
-## An online robot battling game built in Laravel 5.4, PHP 7, and React
+## An online robot battling game built in Laravel 5.4, PHP 7, and VueJS

 ### Prerequisites